IshayaJAyock/Women_in_Machine_Leaernin_presentation_2024/README.md

 ## File Descriptions

+### 0. ** Presentation_wim.pdf**

+This is the presentation slide used during the program.
+It covers data, databases, Datawarehousing, OLAP, OLTP, Data Science, SQL etc.

 ### 1. **create_customerpurchase_dat.sql**
 - **Purpose**: Creates and populates a database for the customer purchase system.
 - **Tables Created**:
   - `Customer`: Stores customer information.
   - `Product`: Contains product details.
   - `Purchase`: Tracks purchase records, linking customers to the products they bought.
-- **Usage**: Execute this script to initialize the database and populate it with sample data.
+- **Usage**: Execute this script to initialize and populate the database with sample data.

 ### 2. **customer.sql**
 - **Purpose**: Contains SQL commands specific to creating and managing the `Customer` table.